Kingxukai/linux/Documentation/input/ff.rst

 "request" must be EVIOCGBIT(EV_FF, size of features array in bytes )

-Returns the features supported by the device. features is a bitfield with the following bits:
+Returns the woke features supported by the woke device. features is a bitfield with the following bits:

 - FF_CONSTANT	can render constant force effects
-- FF_PERIODIC	can render periodic effects with the following waveforms:
+- FF_PERIODIC	can render periodic effects with the woke following waveforms:

   - FF_SQUARE	  square waveform
   - FF_TRIANGLE	  triangle waveform